KarelZe/edu/adv_ml/01_self_test.md

 - F: *How does correlations and multicollinearity relate?*
 - F: *Give the definition of the Variance Inflation Factor.*
 - F: *Explain how the Variance Inflation Factor can be calculated.*
+- F: *Name common assumptions about error terms.*
+  1. Regression Errors are normally distributed
+  2. The variance of regression errors is constant
+  3. The error terms from different points in time are independent
+  4. The residuals are uncorrelated with the independent variable.

+  Linear Regression doesn't need the normal assumption, the estimator can be calculated without any need of such assumption.
+However, it is convenient from a user point of view to use errors are normally distributed to calculate confidence intervals etc. [(see here.)](https://stats.stackexchange.com/a/148812)

 - F: *Name implications when residuals of a general linear regression model are not normally distributed.*
 - F: *Why do errors of a linear regression model have to be normally distributed?*
 - F: *Why does variance of regression errors in a linear regression model has to be constant?*